 Top 10 Tips for Poetry Exam Essay Writing

-Students and Exams - Essay Writing
+Ten Tips - Students and Poetry Exams - Essay Writing

 English Literature Poetry exams challenge the ability of a student to explore, compare and comment on various poems chosen by the examiners.
-They usually ask for an essay to be written with particular emphasis on content, form and the effect the poem has on the reader and why!
+They usually ask for an essay to be written with particular emphasis on content, form and the effect the poem has on the reader and why.

 Top 10 Tips For Essay Writing